 Piano keys and keyboard layout

-A large basis for this project is the interactable piano in the scene.
-For this I started with two main blueprints, the white key and the black key, so that I could easily duplicate them and apply the logic for the sound and rotation:
+the scene.
+For this I started with two main blueprints, the white key and the

 White key:

-A known issue with the keyboard is that touching it with the motion controls will result in the game crashing due to an infinite loop within the motion controller blueprint.
+motion controls will result in the game crashing due to an infinite loop within

 The three working events are:

--Play Note—plays one of the piano notes as specified by the attached blueprint actor
+-Play Note—plays one of the piano notes as specified by the attached

 -Game Over—fades out camera to end the experience

-The fourth planned event is Next Note, and will be used to iterate through the note sequence as the player uses the piano.
-Logic still to be implemented fully.
+iterate through the note sequence as the player uses the piano.
+Logic still to

 Keyboard: